 We promise the opportunity to do great things with great people.

 - Diversity at W&M means celebrating a vibrant academic and social community that represents the widest possible range of ideas, backgrounds and experiences.

-- W&M is among the top 10 universities in the country for community service engagement, active student government, being LGBTQ-friendly and encouraging race and class interaction.
-It's also listed in the top 10 colleges beloved by their students, according to the Princeton Review in 2016.
+- W&M is among the top 20 universities in the country for community service engagement, being LGBTQ-friendly, having the best science lab facilities and offering the best career services.
+It's also listed second among schools with the greatest interaction between people of different races and classes, according to the Princeton Review in 2019.

 We promise you can achieve your dreams.

-- W&M is the only Virginia institution featured as a "College That Creates Futures," according to the Princeton Review.
+- W&M is the only Virginia institution featured as a "Colleges That Create Futures," according to the Princeton Review.

 - W&M is one of the top public universities for percentage of alumni who go on to earn doctoral degrees, according to National Science Foundation data.

-- W&M has the second-highest percentage of students studying abroad of any public university in the U.S., as ranked by the Institute of International Education.
+- W&M has the highest percentage of students studying abroad of any public university in the U.S., as ranked by the Institute of International Education.